-- Shared apartments: this option can range in price from as little as $70AUD to $250AUD per week, depending on what part of the city you decide to live in.
-Sharing with other students or workers is a great option for a long term stay in Australia.
+This option can range in price from as little as $70AUD to $250AUD per week, depending on what part of the city you decide to live in.
+Sharing with other students or workers is a great option for a long-term stay in Australia.
 Rooms may be available as single or double, or if you travel in a pair, a contained studio apartment may be the best option.
 Locals will post available rooms on websites such as Gumtree and Flatmates.

-- Homestays: these are a great way to quickly immerse yourself in Australian culture and get a better grasp on the English language!
+These are a great way to quickly immerse yourself in Australian culture and get a better grasp on the English language!
 Host families are carefully selected and are all warm and welcoming.
 This accommodation could last between four weeks or the entire duration of your course.
-It’s a very private option, but still an accessible price, ranging from $110-$270AUD per week.
+It’s a very private option, but still, an accessible price, ranging from $110-$270AUD per week.
 Homestays can be fun, but are usually more than 30 minutes away from the city, which isn’t always ideal for international students.

 Best Places to Live on the Gold Coast

-The Gold Coast is one of the most exciting Australian cities to live in; from the sandy beaches, to the endless job opportunities.
+The Gold Coast is one of the most exciting Australian cities to live in; from the sandy beaches to the endless job opportunities.
 It can be hard to make a decision about where to live, but fear not!
-We’ve made a guide of some of the most student friendly suburbs in the area to help you choose.
+We’ve made a guide to some of the most student-friendly suburbs in the area to help you choose.